Can Dogs Eat Chickpeas Blog Banner

 Only a small amount is needed.
 Chickpeas should stay in the treat or add-on category, not become a major part of the dog's daily food.
 For many dogs, a spoonful or a few chickpeas is enough to test tolerance.

-Smaller dogs need less, and dogs with sensitive stomachs may need very little or none at all.
+For chickpeas, a smaller or sensitive dog should get a much more cautious trial amount than a large, healthy adult dog.
 If your dog has never had chickpeas before, start with a tiny amount and see how they respond over the next day.

-With chickpeas, moderation is what keeps them in the safe zone.
+With chickpeas, moderation is what keeps them in the lower-risk zone.

 Why Hummus Is Not the Same Thing